lolosp/laurespake/content/lab/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  About our lab and our team
+  About the lab and our team
 ---

 <!-- this is a subheadline -->